December 23, 2020

 Tithes and Offerings: To keep our deacons safe, tithes and offerings will not be taken up during the services.
 We will have two boxes in the hallway.
 One will be labeled Tithes and Offerings and one will be labeled Lambs Offerings.
 Please place those in the appropriate box on your way out.

-Masks: Please come prepared to wear a mask while entering the church and during church services.
-If we sneeze, cough, or while we are singing, this prevents the spread of salvia.
+Masks: Please come prepared to wear a mask while entering the church and when moving around the sanctuary.
 Remember the mask isn’t to keep you safe, but to keep safe all the folks around you.

 God Bless each of you and may He keep you safe and healthy during these trying times.